slateci/slateci.github.io/_posts/2019-10-07-summer-updates.md

 - perfSONAR testpoint application has been promoted to stable.
 Measure all the networks!
 - StashCache application has been promoted to stable
 - HTCondor Worker chart now supports priority classes
+- The GridFTP and Globus-Connect applications can be used to transfer data into or out of Kubernetes Persistent Volume Claims
-- MinIO, HTCondor Submit Node, OSG HostedCE, Rucio, NextFlow charts are incubating in the catalog.
+- MinIO, HTCondor Submit Node, OSG HostedCE, Rucio, NextFlow charts are incubating in the catalog

 ## Sites
 - Clemson University added a SLATE cluster, `clemson-dev`
 - University of Washington experimenting with SLATE
-- A number of Internet 2 testbed sites have been added.
+- A number of Internet 2 testbed sites have been added

 ## Minislate/Slatelite
 - CVMFS Support has been added to both environments